-I present robustness checks to address several threats to identification.
+I present robustness checks to address threats to identification.
 Since the events happened around 2010, a key confounder is unobserved market conditions.
 Here, the placebo servicers serve as counterfactuals to the extent treated and placebo servicers face common market conditions.
-The effect remains stable using various controls for market conditions.
-Second, while loans are not randomly assigned across servicers, trends in the quality of liquidated loans indicate that compositional differences in loans are unlikely to explain away the main effect.
+Also, market conditions improved after 2010, which biases against finding higher loss rates.
+Another threat is a difference in the time profile of liquidations due to the liquidity crisis that triggered the ownership changes.
+I show that the quality of loans liquidated after 2010 follows parallel trends for treated and placebo servicers.